daveavi/CM_coding_task/README.md

 Testing:
     - For testing, I provided a series of integration tests and a python script to test the performance of the get requests

     -It is a bit difficult to test for functionality given that the stream is constantly flowing through our API.
-So to test for endpoints /exams/{number} and /students/{id}, I have made my SSE client call back create and write to a file under the app folder called, examStudentLog.txt, that will be logging data coming in via the JSON payload.
+So to test for endpoints /exams/{number} and /students/{id}, I have made my SSE client create and write to a file under the app folder called, examStudentLog.txt, that will be logging data coming in via the JSON payload.
 That way it will be possible for you to test specific IDs.
 I used the text file examStudentLog.txt to manually update the curl calls in my bash scripts so I can test for 200 status responses.

     Integration Tests: